THIS DATE IN HISTORY: March 24

 1957: Gordie Howe is credited with two assists in Detroit's final game of the 1956-57 season, a 4-1 win against the Toronto Maple Leafs at Olympia Stadium.
 Howe finishes with 89 points (44 goals, 45 assists) and wins the Art Ross Trophy for the fifth time.

-1978: Phil Esposito sets an NHL record with his 29th hat trick when his New York Rangers defeat the Washington Capitals 11-4.
+1978: Phil Esposito sets an NHL record with his 29th hat trick when his New York Rangers defeat the Washington Capitals 11-4 at Capital Centre in Landover, Maryland.
 Esposito, who also has an assist, passes the mark set by his former linemate, Bobby Hull of the Chicago Blackhawks.

 1982: Rick Vaive becomes the first 50-goal scorer in Toronto Maple Leafs history.
 Goal No. 50 comes in a 4-3 win against the St. Louis Blues at Maple Leaf Gardens.

 Exactly 12 years later, Toronto's Dave Andreychuk hits the 50-goal mark when he scores in a 2-1 loss to the San Jose Sharks at Maple Leaf Gardens.

 1992: Mario Lemieux scores his 40th goal of the season and the 1,000th point of his NHL career in the Pittsburgh Penguins' 4-3 loss to the Red Wings at Joe Louis Arena.
 Lemieux is the 36th player to reach 1,000 points.
 He does it in 513 games, faster than everyone in NHL history except Wayne Gretzky (424 games).

 In the same game, linemate Kevin Stevens scores his 50th goal, becoming the first player in NHL history with 50 goals and 200 penalty minutes.